Economic history of the United States: Union

-The Union economy grew and prospered during the war while fielding a very large army and navy.
+The Union economy grew and prospered during the war while fielding a large army and navy.
 The Republicans in Washington had a Whiggish vision of an industrial nation, with great cities, efficient factories, productive farms, all national banks, all knit together by a modern railroad system, to be mobilized by the United States Military Railroad.
 The South had resisted policies such as tariffs to promote industry and homestead laws to promote farming because slavery would not benefit.
 With the South gone and Northern Democrats weak, the Republicans enacted their legislation.
 At the same time they passed new taxes to pay for part of the war and issued large amounts of bonds to pay for most of the rest.
 Economic historians attribute the remainder of the cost of the war to inflation.
 Congress wrote an elaborate program of economic modernization that had the dual purpose of winning the war and permanently transforming the economy.

 Financing the war

 In 1860 the Treasury was a small operation that funded the small-scale operations of the government through land sales and customs based on a low tariff.
 Peacetime revenues were trivial in comparison with the cost of a full-scale war but the Treasury Department under Secretary Salmon P. Chase showed unusual ingenuity in financing the war without crippling the economy.
-Many new taxes were imposed and always with a patriotic theme comparing the financial sacrifice to the sacrifices of life and limb.
+A number of new taxes were imposed and always with a patriotic theme comparing the financial sacrifice to the sacrifices of life and limb.
 The government paid for supplies in official currency, which encouraged people to sell to the government regardless of their politics.
 By contrast the Confederacy gave paper promissory notes when it seized property, so that even loyal Confederates would hide their horses and mules rather than sell them for dubious paper.
 Overall the Northern financial system was highly successful in raising money and turning patriotism into profit, while the Confederate system impoverished its patriots.

 The United States needed $3.1 billion to pay for the immense armies and fleets raised to fight the Civil War—over $400 million in 1862 alone.

 Apart from tariffs, the largest revenue by far came from new excise taxes that were imposed on every sort of manufactured item.
 Second came much higher tariffs, through several Morrill tariff laws.
 Third came the nation's first income tax; only the wealthy paid and it was repealed at war's end.